MileHacker Logo

 Artistic Exploration

-• Balboa Park: Spanish Colonial-style Revival architecture, San Diego Museum of Art, Mingei International Museum.
+• Balboa Park: From The spanish colonial era-style Revival architecture, San Diego Museum of Art, Mingei International Museum.

 • Spanish Village Art Center: watch artists at work and browse galleries.

-• Chicano Park Murals: explore the powerful outdoor fine art gallery in Barrio Logan.
+• Chicano Park Murals: explore the mighty outdoor fine art gallery in Barrio Logan.

 • Public Art: discover public art installations throughout downtown and other neighborhoods.